ml6team/fondant/docs/components/publishing_components.md

 The tag arguments is used to specify the Docker container tag.
-When specified, the tag in the referenced component specification yaml will also be updated, ensuring that the next pipeline run correctly references the image.
+When specified, the tag in the referenced component specification yaml will also be updated, ensuring that the next dataset workflow run correctly references the image.

 !!! note "IMPORTANT"